 Based on the results of your self-assessment, a number of case studies, videos and guidance notes are suggested.
-These are being written and developed by a range of experts.
+These are being written and developed by a range of experts under the guidance of the OECD and the European Commission.
 The full range of cases and guidance notes can be accessed from the 'Resources' section of the website.